 When deciding to purchase a coffee, everything from seasonality to traceability is considered and that doesn't even begin to touch on the quality of the coffee itself.
 In addition to be being a coffee of high quality, we want any given coffee we are purchasing to fit the role which it is going to fill.
-For example, if we are searching for a coffee to fill the role of the bass notes of an espresso blend, and we end up buying a screaming (that is to say: lots of top note acidity) Kenyan coffee that scores a 91* and is loaded with fruited acidity, we wouldn’t exactly be doing our job well.
+For example, if we are searching for a coffee to fill the role of the bass notes of an espresso blend, and we end up buying a screaming (that is to say: lots of top note acidity) Kenyan coffee that scores a 91 and is loaded with fruited acidity, we wouldn’t exactly be doing our job well.
 Said Kenyan may be an amazing coffee, but a solid 85 point washed El Salvador will fit the role better.
-I know I am generalizing, but I am doing so to explain that while the overall quality of a coffee is extremely important, the qualities (as Thompson Owen of Sweet Maria’s puts it) are equally important.
+I know I am generalizing, but I am doing so to explain that while the overall quality of a coffee is extremely important, the qualities are equally important.

 Is the coffee fresh?
 More importantly, does it taste fresh?